-- 9. If the Registration Fee has not been received by any Licensed Member or Professional Affiliate from a Registrant within such period (not exceeding ten months) after the Due Date as that body shall determine, that body shall request the Engineering Council to remove the Registrant from the Register.
-If the Licensed Member or Professional Affiliate leaves such an individual on the Register, the body shall be liable for the payment of the Registration Fee to EngineeringUK. - 10.
-Any individuals on the Register who are members of a Licensed Member or Professional Affiliate may be removed from the Register if they have paid their Registration Fee to that body, but the body has consistently failed, as determined by EngineeringUK, to make payment of the Registration Fee to EngineeringUK.
+- 9. If the Registration Fee has not been received by any Licensee or Professional Affiliate from a Registrant within such period (not exceeding ten months) after the Due Date as that body shall determine, that body shall request the Engineering Council to remove the Registrant from the Register.
+If the Licensee or Professional Affiliate leaves such an individual on the Register, the body shall be liable for the payment of the Registration Fee to EngineeringUK. - 10.
+Any individuals on the Register who are members of a Licensee or Professional Affiliate may be removed from the Register if they have paid their Registration Fee to that body, but the body has consistently failed, as determined by EngineeringUK, to make payment of the Registration Fee to EngineeringUK.
 In such circumstances the Registrant would only be removed from the Register after the Engineering Council has written to the individual giving them reasonable notice of the removal due to non-payment of fees by their registering body. - 11.
 If the Registration Fee has not been received by EngineeringUK from a Direct Registrant within three months after the Due Date, the non-paying individual shall be removed from the Register unless they have submitted to EngineeringUK in writing a reason for non-payment which the Engineering Council deems such as to justify their retention on the Register. - 12.
-Where a Registrant is removed from membership of a Licensed Member or Professional Affiliate as the result of disciplinary action, that body must inform the Engineering Council, at the earliest opportunity, so that the Registrant can be removed from the Register by reason of misconduct. - 13.
-Upon removal from the Register the Registrants shall cease forthwith to be entitled to use of any titles or post-nominals associated with registration and shall be requested by the Engineering Council to return their registration certificate.
+Where a Registrant is removed from membership of a Licensee or Professional Affiliate as the result of disciplinary action, or other reasons such as, but not exclusively, resignation, death, failure to comply with a request to provide their CPD record, non-payment or because the Registrant has advised that they want to transfer their registration to another Licensee, that body must inform the Engineering Council, at the earliest opportunity, so that the Registrant can be removed from the Register by reason of misconduct. - 13.
+Upon removal from the Register the Registrants shall cease forthwith to be entitled to use of any titles or post-nominals associated with registration and may be requested by the Engineering Council to return their registration certificate.